-Title I schools whose combined score on achievement and growth places them above the bottom 10% of all Wyoming Title I schools for two consecutive years will be exited from comprehensive support and improvement.
+Title I schools whose combined score on all of the indicators places them above the bottom 10% of all Wyoming Title I schools for two consecutive years will be exited from comprehensive support and improvement.
 Schools remaining in comprehensive support and improvement for four consecutive years will be required to implement more rigorous interventions defined by the state.